 Are you eligible for studies at Umeå University?
 There are different levels of eligibility that you have to meet to study different courses and programmes.
 All applicants must meet the basic eligibility requirements.

-If you have completed an upper secondary school/high school education that makes you eligible for higher studies in your home country and meet the language requirements in English and/or Swedish, you are eligible for university studies at Umeå University as well.
-More information about language requirements can be found under "Special requirements" further down on this page.
+If you have completed an upper secondary school/high school education that makes you eligible for higher studies in your home country and meet the language requirements in English and/or Swedish, then you are eligible for bachelor's level university studies at Umeå University.

 For students who received their final school grades after 31 December 2009, there is an additional entry requirement for mathematics as follows: